 I. The Company enters in agreements of purchase and sale with related parties to acquire real estate properties in exchange for notes payable.
-During the period, the Company did not acquire any real estate property from related parties (September 30, 2022 - \$9.6 million).
+During the period, the Company did not acquire any real estate property from related parties (June 30, 2023 - \$nil).

 Notes payable to the Government are non-interest bearing (note 12) and are repayable on the earlier of their due dates or six months after the fiscal year-end of the Company in which net proceeds become available from the sale by the Company of the properties in respect of which the notes were issued, except in a limited number of instances where the terms of the notes state when the issuer can demand payment and payment is not dependent on property cash flows.
-The Company did not make any payment on its notes payable to related parties during the period (September 30, 2022 - \$nil).